jmix-framework/jmix-bookstore-2/README.md

 ![](img/6-admin-employee-edit.png)

-#### Master data management
+#### Master Data Management

-Particular data that changes very infrequent and acts as master data for other parts of the system is also managed by the IT department.
-This includes the Regions, Territories as well as the fulfillment centers the company operates.
+Particular data that changes very infrequently and acts as master data for other parts of the system is also managed by the IT department.
+This includes the Regions, Territories as well as the Fulfillment Centers the company operates.

 ![](img/6-admin-territory-overview.png)

 ![](img/6-admin-fulfillment-center-edit.png)

-## Implementation
+## Implementation Details

 This section describes different functionalities that are part of the Jmix Bookstore application and also how they implemented using different capabilities of Jmix.